Clevinger replaced on Padres playoff roster with elbow issue - WHIZ News

 ARLINGTON, Texas (AP) — Mike Clevinger was replaced on San Diego’s playoff roster Wednesday because of his elbow injury, a move that would keep him from pitching again this postseason unless the Padres make it to the World Series.

-That would also depend on if his ailing right elbow is healthy enough to get back on the mound in October after he went only two pitches into the second inning of the NL Division Series opener against the Los Angeles Dodgers on Tuesday night.
+That would also depend on if his ailing right elbow is healthy enough to get back on the mound in October.
+The right-hander went only two pitches into the second inning of the NL Division Series opener against the Los Angeles Dodgers on Tuesday night.

 San Diego made the switch before Game 2 of the NLDS, adding Dan Altavilla to its 28-player roster.
 The right-hander was immediately available.

 Clevinger, who joined San Diego in a nine-player trade with Cleveland on Aug.
-31, left his final regular season start Sept.
+31, left his final regular-season start Sept.
 23 after one inning because of an elbow impingement.
-He was left off the roster for the wild-card round against St. Louis.
+He was left off the roster for the first round against St. Louis.

 The Padres didn’t announce until Tuesday, hours before the start of the NLDS, that Clevinger was going to be on the 28-man roster and start Game 1.

-Manager Jayce Tingler, speaking to reporters earlier Wednesday before Clevinger was taking off the active roster, said the pitcher had “a warrior-type attitude and spirit” and wanted to be back on the mound for Game 1 after being cleared by doctors.
+Rookie manager Jayce Tingler, speaking to reporters earlier Wednesday before Clevinger was taken off the active roster, said the pitcher had “a warrior-type attitude and spirit” and wanted to be back on the mound for Game 1 after being cleared by doctors.

-Because he was replaced during the NLDS, Clevinger wouldn’t be eligible to be on the NL Championship Series roster if the Padres advance.
+Because he was replaced during the NLDS, Clevinger wouldn’t be eligible for the NL Championship Series roster if the Padres advance.
 He would be able to be on their World Series roster if they make it that far.

-The herky-jerky right-hander walked two and had a wild pitch in a scoreless first inning.
+The herky-jerky right-hander walked two and threw a wild pitch in a scoreless first inning against the Dodgers.
 His velocity was noticeably down when he threw two balls to start the second, and he left the game after a visit from Tingler and a trainer.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports